Beverly Hills Cop III: Sequel

 In October 2011, Murphy discussed a possible fourth film, stating, "They're not doing it.
 What I'm trying to do now is produce a TV show starring Axel Foley's son, and Axel is the chief of police now in Detroit.
 I'd do the pilot, show up here and there.
 None of the movie scripts were right; it was trying to force the premise.
 If you have to force something, you shouldn't be doing it.
 It was always a rehash of the old thing.
 It was always wrong."

 During late Summer 2013, after CBS decided to pass on the TV series, Paramount decided to move forward with the fourth film.
 On September 13, 2013, Jerry Bruckheimer stated he was in talks to produce.
 On December 6, 2013, it was announced that Eddie Murphy would again reprise the role of Axel Foley and Brett Ratner would direct.
 On May 2, 2014, Deadline announced that screenwriters Josh Appelbaum and Andre Nemec would be penning the screenplay.

 On June 27, 2014, in an interview with Rolling Stone, Murphy discussed returning to the edgier type character of Axel Foley after years of making family-friendly films.
 "I haven't done a street guy, working class, blue-collar character in ages so maybe it's like, 'Oh, wow, I didn't remember he was able to do that'", Murphy said.
 According to studio reports on the film's plot, Foley returns to Detroit after leaving his job in Beverly Hills and he's faced with the coldest winter on record to navigate the new rules and old enemies of one of America's most tenacious cities.
 The state of Michigan approved $13.5 million in film incentives, based on an estimated $56.6 million of filmmaker spending in the state.
 The film was supposed to be shot in and around Detroit and was estimated to provide jobs for 352 workers.
 The film was originally scheduled for a March 25, 2016 release, but on May 6, 2015, Paramount Pictures pulled Beverly Hills Cop IV from its release schedule, due to script concerns.

 On October 1, 2019, in an interview with Collider, Murphy confirmed that production on Beverly Hills Cop IV will commence once the filming of Coming 2 America has wrapped.
 On November 14, 2019, Deadline Hollywood announced that Paramount Pictures made a one-time license deal with an option for a sequel to Netflix to create the fourth film.
 By May 2020, after delays in the filmmaking business caused by the COVID-19 pandemic, Arbi and Fallah confirmed they are still attached as co-directors and that a new screenwriter was working on a new script for the film.
 In April 2022, Arbi and Fallah left the film to focus on Batgirl (2022), with Mark Molloy hired to replace them.
 In the same article, Will Beall was announced to have penned the script.
-The film was retitled Beverly Hills Cop: Axel Foley, with filming commencing on August 29, 2022.
+The film was retitled Beverly Hills Cop: Axel F, with filming commencing on August 29, 2022.